Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

  * @notice Deregisters a cryptographic key for an operator with a specific operator set
  * @param operator Address of the operator to deregister key for
  * @param operatorSet The operator set to deregister the key from
- * @dev Can be called by operator directly or by addresses they've authorized via the `PermissionController`
+ * @dev Can be called by the operator directly or by addresses they've authorized via the `PermissionController`
+ * @dev Keys remain in global key registry to prevent reuse
- * @dev Reverts if key was not registered
+ * @dev Reverts for:
+ *      - InvalidPermissions: Caller is not authorized for the operator (via the PermissionController)
+ *      - OperatorStillSlashable: The operator is still slashable for the AVS
+ *      - OperatorSetNotConfigured: The operator set is not configured
+ *      - KeyNotFound: The operator does not have a registered key for this operator set
+ * @dev Emits the following events:
- * @dev Keys remain in global key registry to prevent reuse */ function deregisterKey(address operator, OperatorSet memory operatorSet) external;
+ *      - KeyDeregistered: When the key is successfully deregistered for the operator and operatorSet */ function deregisterKey(address operator, OperatorSet memory operatorSet) external;
 ```